lebrunthibault/lebrunthibault.github.io/content/post/backend development/book-review-domain-design-development-quickly.md

 - Use the model as the backbone of a language
 - Request that the team use the language consistently in all communications, and also in the code
 - The Ubiquitous Language connects all the parts of the design, and creates the premise for the design team to function well
-- The Ubiquitous Language connects all the parts of the design, and creates the premise for the design team to function well
 - Iron out difficulties by experimenting with alternative expressions, which reflect alternative models.
 Then refactor the code, renaming classes, methods, and modules to conform to the new model
-- he model and the language are strongly interconnected with one another.
+- The model and the language are strongly interconnected with one another.
 A change in the language should become a change to the model

-## Creating the Ubiquitous Language

-- By having domain interviews with the domain experts
-- We have seen how the language is shared by the entire team, and also how it helps building knowledge and create the model.

 ### Expressing the language